 Q. Do you have a drug policy?

-A. We do not want illegal drugs, alcohol, dead animals or tobacco on our property, period.
+A. We do not want illegal drugs on our property, period.
 This is not a judgment regarding people who use these substances, simply an expression of how we relate to a high-visibility demonstration space that receives public (federal, state and inter-governmental) and private donor funding.

 Q. What kinds of people are you looking for?

 A. The most important traits are 1) absolute honesty and forthrightness and 2) Deep respect for private space and boundaries.
 3) Almost as important is motivation and the desire to learn what we can teach.
 4) As we have already suggested, the lazy person and the workaholic are equally inappropriate here.
 5) We will probably become friends if you also have a sense of humor and a deep appreciation of beauty.
 A reverence for life would not hurt.
 6) If you have the knack for knowing when to take initiative and when to come back for guidance, that is great, but a willingness to acquire this rare skill is almost as good.
 7) We do not much care about race, color, sexual preference, etc., and we would not enjoy the company of people who make an issue of these matters.
 8) We will rejoice in any skills you happen to bring, but we do not weigh them a whole lot in screening applicants.
 Your quality of character is our major interest.

 Q. Sounds great!
 How do I sign up?